luk19/FED_HOLIDAYS_API/README.md

 ## General Notes
 Overall, I'm extremely happy with the outcome of this project.
 When I read the first sentence of the Assignment description "Build a simple API, preferably in C#", I was a bit overwhelmed because I had never built an API and I had never coded a single line of C# before.
 It was challenging in many ways and I was seriously ecstatic that I was able to dive in and complete this project.
-I think my lack of C# experience is evident in the code, which I think is okay because I had fun, learned a lot, and understand I have a lot more to learn.
+My lack of C# experience is likely evident in the code, which I think is okay because I had fun, learned a lot, and understand I have a lot more to learn.